cupumelody/wordpress/Instructions/Stage4.md

 - ~~The database of the application is on an instance, scaling IN/OUT risks this media~~ FIXED
 - ~~The application media and UI store is local to an instance, scaling IN/OUT risks this media~~ FIXED

-- Customer Connections are to an instance directly ... no health checks/auto healing
+- Customer Connections are to an instance directly, no health checks/auto healing
-- The IP of the instance is hardcoded into the database ....
+- The IP of the instance is hardcoded into the database.

-You can now move onto STAGE 5